Coderz75/Slackerz-CPP-Package/README.md

                 string swapcase(); //swaps the case of the string

                 bool startswith(string a,optional: int b = 0,Optional: int c = 0); // Checks what does it start with

+<h3>Lists</h3>

+Lists are proven to work, but despite being put in the main branch, some functions and calls will be subject to change in later releases

+Slackerz lists follows a somewhat similar syntax to it's string, but with a few differences.

+Slackerz lists only allows one data type for a list

+      slackerz::list List({"Hello","List"}); //string lists
+      slackerz::list Lisr2({3,5,6}); //integer lists

+As with strings, sometime you may have to put List.v (string lists) or List.v2 (int lists) for it to work

+                void append(val); //appends lists with a value (one parameter)

+                void insert(int place, val);//Inserts a value in a place

+                void extend(slackerz::list OR std::vector); // extend two lists together into the main one

+                void pop(optional place);//deletes a value of the list

+                void remove(val);// removes all instances of a certain value from a list void clear();//clears the list

+                vector<string> copy(); //returns a copy of the list (but just following the v or v2 directions (mentioned above) will do the same thing).
+                //Additional note, if you are using an int list, it would be best for you to put list.copy(1); to make sure u get the right list

+                int count(val); //counts how many instances of a value occurs in a list

+                int index(val); //Finds the index of the first item in the list that was entered

+                void reverse(); //reverses the order of the list

 <h1 id = "dev">Developer Package:</h1>